sifei/2nd-Social-Media-Mining-for-Health-Applications-Shared-Task-at-AMIA-2017/README.md

-This repo contains model for task 1 and 2 that UKNLP team used for 2nd Social Media Mining for Health Applications Shared Task at AMIA 2017
+# Deep model for 2nd Social Media Mining for Health Applications Shared Task at AMIA 2017

+## Task1
-Task1: Automatic classification of adverse drug reaction (ADR) mentioning posts—binary classification
+Automatic classification of adverse drug reaction (ADR) mentioning posts.
+It is a binary classification.

+In this task our best model is ensemble the traditional machine learning approach (logisitic regression) with deep learning model (CNN with attention).

+The [task1](https://github.com/sifei/2nd-Social-Media-Mining-for-Health-Applications-Shared-Task-at-AMIA-2017/tree/master/task1) folder contains the linear model and deep model we used for the shared task.
+The example of input file fomrat also provided at [data_sample](https://github.com/sifei/2nd-Social-Media-Mining-for-Health-Applications-Shared-Task-at-AMIA-2017/tree/master/task1/data_sample) folder.

+## Task2
-Task2: Automatic classification of posts describing medication intake—three-class classification
+Automatic classification of posts describing medication intake.
+It is a three-class classification.

+In this task our best model is averaging 10 deep learning models (CNN with attention).

+The [task2](https://github.com/sifei/2nd-Social-Media-Mining-for-Health-Applications-Shared-Task-at-AMIA-2017/tree/master/task2) folder contains the linear model and deep model we used for the shared task.
+The example of input file fomrat also provided at [data_sample](https://github.com/sifei/2nd-Social-Media-Mining-for-Health-Applications-Shared-Task-at-AMIA-2017/tree/master/task2/data_sample) folder.

 More shared task description please ref: https://healthlanguageprocessing.org/sharedtask2/